How to get massage or Skincare services at a school?

 Most massage therapists will tell you to undress to your comfort level.
 It can be helpful to be in the buff, if you have lower back issues because giving a glute massage will help with these issues.

-Some massage therapists will tell you to leave on underwear, but others will tell you that you will be draped the entire time, so just undress to your comfort level.
+You that you will be draped the entire time, so just undress to your comfort level.

 Do I need to shave my legs before a massage?